 Why Your HVAC System Isn’t Working As Well As It Should

 Your HVAC system sends temperature-regulated air through ductwork into different areas of your home.
-The blower of an electric HVAC unit runs on propane, oil, or natural gas to heat the furnace.
+The blower in an all-electric HVAC unit uses propane or oil as well as natural gas to heat the furnace.

-Each room is equipped with vents (or registers).
-They are located on the ceiling, walls or floors.
-You should keep them open to allow proper air flow throughout your home.
+Every room is equipped with vents (or registers).
+They are situated on the ceiling or walls, or floors.
+If possible, keep them open to ensure air circulation is properly distributed throughout your home.

 Thermostat

-Thermostats are installed on the walls of your house, typically in rooms where they are used most often.
-The location of a thermostat in your home can affect its accuracy.
-For instance, a thermostat located in direct sunlight may be more hot than the actual room temperature which can cause your system to overrun or not operate at all.
-If your thermostat doesn’t work properly, try resetting the device.
-If this doesn’t solve the problem then contact an AC technician.
+Thermostats can be positioned on the walls of your home’s interior.
+They are usually in the rooms most often used.
+The place of a thermostat within your home could affect its accuracy.
+A thermostat placed in direct sunlight, for example it could display more heat than the actual temperature of the room.
+This can cause your system to run more or less.
+If your thermostat doesn’t work correctly, try resetting the device.
+If this doesn’t solve the problem contact an AC technician.

-If you’re considering replacing your thermostat, be sure to check out the various options available for you and think about a programmable model to save money on your energy costs.
-A programmable model will automatically adjust the temperature of your home according to your schedule, instead of requiring you to manually manipulate your HVAC system each day.
-You should also find out if there’s a more efficient model, like one that is ENERGY Energy Star certified or energy efficient.
+If you’re considering replacing your thermostat, be sure to check out the different options available for you, and consider a thermostat that is programmable to help save money on your energy costs.
+A thermostat that is programmable will automatically adjust the temperature of your home according to your schedule instead of having you manually alter your HVAC system on a regular basis.
+It’s also worth a look to determine if you can locate an improved model that could provide you with even greater energy savings, such as an energy-efficient or ENERGY STAR-certified thermostat.

 Condenser

-When your air conditioning isn’t functioning as efficiently as it should, one of the most frequent causes is your condenser.
-The condenser is comprised of several components that work together to make the unit function.
-If any of these components are damaged or worn out, the entire system may be affected.
-The most common problems found in the condenser are malfunctioning control board or leaks of refrigerant.
+Condensers are often the culprit when your air conditioner isn’t working as well as it should.
+The condenser unit is made up of numerous parts that all need to be working in sync in order for the unit to function.
+If any of these components get damaged or worn out, the whole system could be affected.
+The most frequent issues in the condenser are damaged control board or refrigerant leaks.

-The refrigerant gas from the compressor is pumped into the condenser where fans blow cool outside air over the coils.
-This helps the refrigerant get cool and transform into a liquid state.
-This low-pressure liquid is then removed and cooled before being transferred back into the evaporator to continue cooling.
-The process is repeated until the desired temperature in your business or home is achieved.
+The compressor moves the refrigerant through the condenser where a fan blows cooled outside air over the coils.
+This helps the refrigerant to cool down and convert back into a liquid state.
+The liquid that is cooled returns to the evaporator where it continues the cooling process.
+The cycle is repeated until the temperature you want in your home or business is reached.

-The most important thing you can do to ensure that your condenser operating correctly is to ensure that the area around it remains free of any debris.
-Leaves, twigs, flowers, grass and other debris may be taken into the unit by the condenser fan.
-This can create clogs that hinder the operation of the cooling system.
-It’s a good idea also to keep trees and shrubs trimmed so they don’t get in the way of the unit.
-This will reduce the chance that berries, nuts, or branches will enter the system and block it.
-Keep your condenser in good condition to extend the life of your AC system by a couple of years.
+The most important thing you can do to ensure that your condenser working effectively is to ensure that the area around it remains free of any debris.
+The condenser’s fans can pull leaves, twigs and other debris into the unit, causing obstructions and hindering the cooling system from functioning efficiently.
+It’s important to keep the bushes and trees trimmed so that they don’t cause obstruction on the unit.
+This will help to minimize the possibility that berries, branches, or nuts will fall and clog the system.
+Keep your condenser in good condition to prolong the life of your AC by a couple of years.

 Evaporator

-The evaporator is the component that moves warm air into your home.
-It is constructed of a series u-shaped tubes that are set into panels.
-The coils are blowing by air from the blower.
-This draws heat from the indoor air and then transfers it to the refrigerant.
-The liquid refrigerant becomes a gas that is circulated through the cooling system to cool your air.
+The evaporator is the thing that circulates warm air inside your home.
+It is made of a string of tubing which is u-shaped, and set into panels.
+The coils are blown by air from the blower.
+This draws heat from indoor air and transfers it to the refrigerant.
+The liquid refrigerant is converted into a gas and circulated throughout the cooling system in order to cool your indoor air.

-The thermodynamic law states that heat moves from colder to warmer objects.
-When the evaporator is operating correctly, the energy moves from the warm air to the refrigerant that is colder.
-This causes the refrigerant to heat up or evaporate into a gas.
-In this process, heat that cannot be measured using thermometers, referred to as latent heat is transferred from the air to the refrigerant.
+The thermodynamic law states that heat is transferred from colder objects to warmer ones.
+If the evaporator is operating correctly, this heat energy passes from the warm air to the refrigerant that is colder.
+This causes the refrigerant to heat up or evaporate into gas.
+During this process, the latent heat (which cannot be measured using thermometers) is transferred from air to refrigerant.

-To avoid these problems, it is essential to select an evaporator which can be easily cleaned and maintained.
-It is also an ideal idea to take into consideration the environment in which you work when choosing an evaporator.
-Certain evaporators are designed to withstand harsh environments, while others work well in moderate conditions.
-You will also want to make sure that your evaporator is covered by a warranty that will safeguard you and your investment.
+To avoid these issues, it’s essential to select an evaporator which can be easily cleaned and maintained.
+It is also recommended to consider the working environment when selecting an evaporator.
+Certain evaporators are designed to endure harsh environments, whereas others work well in moderate conditions.
+Lastly, you will want to make sure your evaporator has a solid guarantee that will ensure your investment.

 Fan

-Your HVAC system’s blower fan functions to circulate cold or hot air throughout your home until the thermostat setting you set is attained.
-The fan can be set to auto or constant.
-We recommend keeping the fan on continuous to maximize efficiency and to cut down on electric bills.
-We could replace the fan motor if it is constantly running.
-The new ECM motor is 70 percent more energy efficient than the older PSC motors.
-It pays for itself over the lifetime of the unit.
+Your HVAC system’s blower fan functions to circulate hot or cold air throughout your home until the temperature you have set is attained.
+The fan can be turned on automatic or constant.
+We suggest keeping the fan on constant to maximize efficiency and save money on your electricity bills.
+If your system’s fan keeps running We can replace it with an ECM blower motor which is up to 70% more efficient than old PSC motors and will pay for itself in savings over the duration of the unit.

-If your fan is only running on high, the short circuit or broken relay could be keeping your thermostat from adjusting to the fan.
+If your fan only operates on high, a short circuit or a broken relay could be keeping the thermostat settings from reaching your fan.

 Filter

-The air passes through the filter before being warmed or cooled and circulated throughout the home.
-It removes impurities and prevents dust and pet dander from getting into the system to contaminate internal components.
-It also shields family members from diseases spread by tiny pathogens that are floating in the air.
-It also ensures that the system functions efficiently.
-A dirty filter makes the system work harder and could cause it to overheat or break down.
+Air flows through the filter, before being warmed or cooled, and then circulated around the house.
+It eliminates impurities and prevents dust and pet dander getting into the system and contaminating internal components.
+It also protects family members from the spread of diseases by tiny pathogens floating in the air.
+It also ensures that the system works efficiently.
+A dirty filter can make the system work harder and may cause it to overheat or even to fail.

-homeowners should change their filters regularly.
-The label will inform the homeowner if they should replace it every 30 days or every 90 days.
-A homeowner should consult a HVAC professional when they aren’t sure about the kind of filter they need.
-A professional can assist homeowners select the appropriate filter for their home based on factors like climate, how often they use their system, and even personal factors, such as whether there are allergy or smokers sufferers in the home.
+Homeowners need to change their filters regularly.
+The label will tell them whether they should do it every 30 days or every 90 days.
+The homeowner should consult an HVAC professional when they aren’t sure about the kind of filter they need.
+A professional can assist homeowners select the best filter for their home based on factors like temperature, how often they use their system and even personal factors, for instance, whether there are allergy sufferers in the house.

-The filter is usually found at the return air duct or in some cases, the blower compartment of the furnace.
-The return air duct can be found on the wall, floor, ceiling, or in the utility closet.
-It usually has a large, metal grate which covers the filter.
-The filter should be accessible to both technicians and homeowners to make it easy to clean and replace.
+The filter is usually located at the return air duct, or in some cases, the blower compartment of the furnace.
+The return air duct is normally placed on the wall, ceiling or floor, or in the storage closets.
+It usually has a large metal grille that covers the filters.
+Ideally, the filter should be easily accessible to homeowners and service technicians in order to facilitate cleaning and replacement.

-Filters are rated according to their MERV rating (Minimum Effectiveness Reporting Value) which indicates how well they capture different sizes of particles.
-A low-MERV filter is able to capture larger contaminants such as dust mites and pet dander however it’s not as efficient in catching small allergens or germs.
-High-MERV filters, on other hand, can catch many different contaminants without restricting normal airflow.
+Filters are rated based on their MERV rating (Minimum Effectiveness Reporting Value), which shows how well they can capture various sizes of particles.
+A filter with a low MERV can take on larger contaminants like dust mites and pet dander but not fine allergens or germs.
+High-MERV filters can snag a variety of contaminants, but it doesn’t affect normal airflow.

 Explore More